-- 4.2 In last year's Annual Governance Statement, it was reported that the Council failed to retain its Public Services Network (PSN) certificate due to insufficient progress being made to action the previous years' requirements.
-Although this continues to be the case this has not had any impact on the business of the Council although there remains a risk that should lack of progress continue, the Council's permissions to share confidential data with other organisations will be removed.
-The rollout of the new telephone system (the largest remaining task) has been now been completed.
-We continue to have regular discussion with the PSN office to update them and they are satisfied with progress.
-It is expected that PSN accreditation will be achieved in 2021, an application was submitted in late spring. - 4.3 The rate of completion for Freedom of Information Requests and Right of Access Requests continues to improve.
+- 4.2 In last year's Annual Governance Statement, it was reported that the Council has not obtained a Public Services Network (PSN) certificate.
+Although this continues to be the case this has not had any impact on the business of the Council although there remains a risk that should this continue, the Council's permissions to share confidential data with other organisations could be removed.
+During the past 12 months significant progress has been achieved with the latest IT system penetration test, conducted by a third party, achieving the highest rating to date.
+The Council has sent the 2021 submission to the PSN office and is awaiting feedback.
+Covid-19 has resulted in a delay to all work being carried out by the PSN Office.
+They have informed the Council that we should receive feedback on the submission in early 2022. - 4.3 The rate of completion for Freedom of Information Requests and Right of Access Requests continues to improve.
 The Council is now achieving close to the maximum levels of performance that is realistically achievable.
 A new tracking system allowing the public to log and monitor their requests will go live within the next few months.
 This has been delayed by 12 months due to Covid-19 which has required the web team to focus on supporting the community via the website during that time.
 This change when complete will further improve performance and provide a more customer focused approach to service delivery.
 Monitoring of performance levels is undertaken monthly by the Corporate Information Governance Group and any areas of concern are addressed immediately either on a corporate or directorate level as appropriate.
 An annual report is also shared with the Audit Committee.